DAlmeida28/DAlmeida28/README.md

 ## Hello, and thank you for checking out my page :)

 - 🔭 Completed my first fullstack app with React, Node.js, Express, Postgress now working on completing my first Dioxus FullStack App.
-- 🌱 I’m currently learning Rust and looking to get into systems design and embedded systems design.
+- 🌱 I’m currently working on my first solo rust project, a commandline based task management application.
 - 👯 I’m looking to collaborate on any rust project or FullStack project using React, Node.js, Express, PostgreSQL, Dioxus.
 - 🛠 I'm a lifelong technologist.
 I have been studying technology and its various applications throughout my life, picking up books on Linux, Computer Security, and Networking.
 I finally found a time to pivot my career into something that has truly interested me.
 - 📫 How to reach me: email, or LinkedIn!